i18next/react-i18next-gitbook/misc/using-with-icu-format.md

 # Using with ICU format

-i18next itself is flexible enough to support multiple existing i18next formats beside it's own.
+i18next itself is flexible enough to support multiple existing i18next formats beside its own.

 {% hint style="info" %}
 Find the full working sample here: